Kathy Maister's Start Cooking

 Over at the MCC, we try not to use any kind of real measuring quantities, wecooking disciples don’t really handle it too well.
 We tend to measure things in pinches, punches, fistfulls and seconds.
 It works well for us so far.

-Redeye, I agree with you to some degree (see my comments on the cook book post) – but it really does depend on what you are cooking.
+Redeye, I agree with you to some degree – but it really does depend on what you are cooking.
 I’m not sure that your methods would work if you where say doing some baking.

 Jon, your right, yet our stlye of cooking is bish bash bosh…at this stage, showing that pretty much anyone can cook a decent dish or 2.
 Also it’s important to gain some confidence & nerve around food & the kitchen before getting into the nitty gritty & science of it all.
 Judging by the speed which my disciples pick things up, I’m sure this will come. & anyway that’s why we,ve got Kathys’ blog to refer to.